JohnnyGV/Micropython-Super-Simple-Tasker/README.md

 An interesting backgrounder on SST: https://www.embedded.com/build-a-super-simple-tasker/

-Developed on an ESP32 platform using webrepl and should work on other micropython (or python) platforms
+Developed on an ESP32 platform using webrepl and should work on other micropython platforms

 Licensing
 ------------